 For a while ‘eSports’ seemed to be the generally accepted term used to describe electronic sports, but several in the industry began pushing for ‘esports’.
 After all, ’email’ is not spelt ‘e-mail’ or ‘eMail’, is it?
 Why the odd capitalisation?

 Thankfully, the argument has been settled (for the most part).

 The Associated Press, a news agency whose content is published by many publications and broadcasters, recognised it as ‘esports’ in its latest style book back in March 2017.

 Here’s the official definition:

 “What I think convinced a lot of the other committee members, was when we looked at Google Trends results and saw that people were searching for ‘esports’ without the hyphen at a rate of like 30 to 1 over ‘e-sports’ with a hyphen,” Oskar Garcia, assistant sports editor at the AP, told ESPN.

-Esports (when used at the start of a sentence or in a name)
+- Esports (capitalised at the start of a sentence, or used in a name)